 - Weight2 pounds

-As there’s no accounting for taste there’s no absolute way to determine what the best men’s work boots are without sparking a debate.
+A: As there’s no accounting for taste there’s no absolute way to determine which are best without sparking a debate.
 Some will say it’s this, others will say it’s that.
-There are a few objective criteria you can typically apply to the question though that at the very least help define what should constitute the best men’s work boots.
+There are a few objective criteria you can typically apply to the question though that at the very least help define what should constitute the work boots.
 Those things include everything we just listed for the Caterpillar Second Shift: looks, waterproof uppers, electrical protection, quality materials, steel toes and an affordable price.
-Any pair of men’s work boots that can boast of those things should at least be in the discussion of best men’s work boots.
+Most Comfortable?

-What makes work boots comfortable isn’t necessarily what makes a pair of loafers comfortable.
-With work boots you’re looking for a shock absorbent outsole that will prevent leg fatigue, plenty of support in the arch, some wiggle room in the toe area, real ankle support and perhaps a padded tongue and/or collar.
-Waterproofing is also key to determining comfort in work boots as there are few things as miserable as slogging around on a job site all day with cold wet feet.
+What makes them comfortable isn’t necessarily what makes a pair of loafers comfortable.
+With these you’re looking for a shock absorbent outsole that will prevent leg fatigue, plenty of support in the arch, some wiggle room in the toe area, real ankle support and perhaps a padded tongue and/or collar.
+Waterproofing is also key to determining comfort in your boots as there are few things as miserable as slogging around on a job site all day with cold wet feet.

 Electrical protection – Work boots are available that will protect you from experiencing shocks through your feet.
 Such boots are made of non-conductive materials and are designed to eliminate the possibility of electrocution.
 Whether or not you need work boots that are non-conductive will depend on the nature of your work.
 Certainly, it’s important for electricians, for instance.